NicoloMoretti/barracks/docs/scripting-guide.md

 ```

 'param' varaibles must be initialized when defined to make clear what parameter class they will contain.

-For now, parameters can only be declared and changed in the global scope.
-They are actaully compiled down to defconsts in .per... a quick patchwork.
+*As of now*, parameter aliases can only be declared and changed in the global scope (a 'load-if' is a conditionally loaded region of global scope, so it counts as allowed).

-Inside load-ifs it's illegal to define new variables, since Barracks cannot be sure about what will actually happen at compile time.
-load-ifs can contain any kind of blocks (if/else/elif/while/blocks), they are just like .per.
+They are... a quick patchwork on my part.

 ## Default constants